Xin00163/CV/Readme.md

 #### Communication
+  I believe effective communication is really important for group work.
+When working on a group project, I had two team members not talking to each other and end up doing the same thing.
+In the end, one had to delete their work.
+Afterwords, I suggested having stand-ups every day and switching roles after lunch break.
+This helped us to clear any misunderstandings about who is doing what and we never faced the same problem again.

-  In Makers Academy, I do pair programming with different people every day.
-For group project, I always insist on having stand-ups twice a day and switch roles after lunch break.
-For our final project, I suggest a learning diary where we keep record of what we did everyday to make sure everybody's on the same page.
-Effective communications definitely helped us to make our project a success.
+  For our final project, I proposed the idea of using a learning diary to keep record of what we did everyday so that everybody would be on the same page.
+This also helped other people to understand our development process.

 ## Projects